Michael Galarnyk

 A person editing a python list.

-Python lists store an ordered collection of items which can be of different types.
+Python lists store an ordered collection of items that can be of different types.
 After defining a list, it’s possible to update the individual items in a list.
 Here’s how.

 A close up image of a dictionary on its side.